tadiyoo/Android-App-Development-Workshop/README.md

 # Self-attentive Associative Memory (SAM):
-For **SAM** : the copy, Associative Recall and NFarthest tasks are trained  successfully using LSTM model and the models saved under:
+For **SAM** : the copy, Associative Recall and NFarthest tasks are trained  successfully using LSTM model plus partially trained using STM model and the models saved under:
 ```
 saved_models folder
 ```